 Similar to excess water, oils and fats act as lubricants between the particles and the screws of the extruder.
-Oil reduces the friction between the particles in the mix and between the screw surfaces and the liner of the barrels.
-If oil is added at levels greater than 2 percent of the total mix, it causes the starch granules to melt, but they will not disperse.
-This results in a lower temperature of the molten phase in the last section of the extruder, with little or no expansion as it exits the die.
+Oil reduces the friction between the particles in the mix, and between the screw surfaces and the liner of the barrels.
+If oil (i.e. fish oil) is added at levels greater than 2 percent of the total mix, it will cause the starch granules to melt but they will not disperse.
+This results in lower temperature of the molten phase in the last section of the extruder, but with little or no expansion as it exits the die.

-In some aquatic feed formulas with high protein content and intrinsic oil levels over 2 percent, products with very little expansion result.
+In some aquatic feed formulas with high protein content and with intrinsic oil levels over 2 percent, products with very little expansion can result.
 This can be a problem if the product specification for the target species requires it to be a floating feed.

-In most cases, high-protein diets require a minimum of 8 percent starch to ensure adequate bulk density less than 550 grams per liter.
-Therefore, if oil is added in the product to meet the energy requirements, this must be done after the extrusion process via a coating unit.
-In high-fat formulas, the screw configuration can be changed to a more aggressive or higher energy profile to increase the mechanical energy input and ensure extrudate floatation.
+In most cases, high protein diets require a minimum of 8 percent starch to ensure adequate bulk density (< 550 grams per liter).
+So, if oil is to be added to the product to meet the energy requirements, this must be done after the extrusion process via a coating unit.
+In high fat formulas, the screw configuration can be changed to a more aggressive or higher energy profile to increase the mechanical energy input and ensure extrudate floatability.

 Oil can be added in the extruder to control product density.
-Therefore, by manipulating oil addition, one can produce sinking or slowly sinking feeds.
-However, if oil is added, it should be done according to the target energy requirement of the species.
-Oil added in excess can have drastic effects on feed consumption and/or utilization by the target species.
+Therefore, by manipulating oil addition one can produce sinking or slowly sinking feeds.
+However, if oil is added to manipulate the density of the product, it should be done according to the target energy requirement of the species.
+Oil added in excess to control bulk density can have drastic effects on feed consumption and/or utilization by the target species.